Kong/docs.konghq.com/app/docs/enterprise/0.31-x/getting-started/adding-your-api.md

 Kong exposes a [RESTful Admin API][API] on ports `:8001` and `:8444` and an Admin GUI on ports `:8002` and `:8445` for managing the configuration of your Kong instance or cluster.
-The Admin GUI simply makes requests to the Admin API, so you can use either interface for configuring and managing Kong EE.
+The Admin GUI makes requests to the Admin API, and you can use either interface for configuring and managing Kong EE.

 ## 1. Add your API using the Admin API or GUI